Biblical Theology

 Listen to this article

-In this verse, we find Saul, who was chosen by God through the prophet Samuel to be the first king of Israel.
-The context of this passage is when Samuel anoints Saul as king and reveals to him that he will become the leader of Israel.
-After the anointing, Samuel gives Saul various signs to confirm the divine appointment.
+In this verse we encounter Saul, whom God chose through the prophet Samuel to become the first king of Israel.
+The surrounding context is the moment Samuel anoints Saul and reveals that he will lead the nation.
+After the anointing Samuel gives Saul a series of signs to confirm the divine appointment.

-1 Samuel 10 describes the events leading up to Saul’s anointing.
-Samuel had summoned all the tribes of Israel, and by casting lots, the tribe of Benjamin was chosen.
-From the tribe of Benjamin, the family of Matri was selected, and finally, Saul, the son of Kish, was chosen by lot.
-However, when they searched for Saul, he was not found immediately, so they inquired of the Lord for his whereabouts.
-The Lord revealed that Saul was hiding among the baggage.
+1 Samuel 10 records the events leading up to Saul’s selection.
+Samuel summoned all the tribes of Israel and, by casting lots, the tribe of Benjamin was chosen.
+From the family of Matri the lot fell on Saul, the son of Kish.
+When the people went to find Saul he was not immediately located, so they inquired of the Lord, who disclosed that Saul was hiding among the baggage.

-When they found Saul, Samuel informed him that he would be anointed as king over Israel.
-Samuel also foretold several signs that would confirm God’s choice, such as meeting two men by Rachel’s sepulcher who would inform him that the donkeys he was searching for had been found.
-Furthermore, Saul would encounter three men going up to God in Bethel, carrying various offerings of bread, wine, and a young goat.
-These signs were meant to assure Saul of the divine nature of his calling.
+When the messengers finally found Saul, Samuel informed him that he would be anointed king over Israel.
+Samuel also foretold several confirming signs: first, Saul would meet two men by Rachel’s sepulcher who would tell him that the donkeys he had been searching for had been found; second, he would encounter three men on a hill (or going up to God at Bethel) carrying offerings of bread, wine, and a young goat.
+These signs were intended to assure Saul of the divine nature of his calling.

-Returning to the verse in question, Saul tells his uncle that the man they had encountered earlier had informed them clearly about the recovery of the donkeys they had been searching for.
-However, Saul does not mention to his uncle anything about the matter of the kingdom that Samuel had spoken to him.
+Returning to the verse itself, Saul tells his uncle that the man they had encountered earlier had plainly reported the recovery of the asses.
+Yet Saul says nothing to his uncle about the matter of the kingdom that Samuel had spoken to him.
+This silence is significant.
+It may reflect Saul’s humility or an initial hesitation to fully embrace the weight of the kingship thrust upon him.

 Share this: